djalbat/the-occam-user-manual/getting-started.md

 ## Installing the IDE

 Occam has its own IDE, or integrated development environment.
-In fact Occam's CLI tools are not integrated with it as of wrirting, and therefore it is really what could be described as just a glorified collaborative text editor.
+In fact Occam's CLI tools are not integrated with it as of yet, and therefore it is really what could be described as just a glorified collaborative text editor.
 It has it uses as-is, however.
-It supports Occam's vernacular, called Florence, for example, and its collaborative features are second to none.
+It supports Occam's own vernacular, for example, which is called Florence.
-They are based on an algorithm that is partly formalised in Occam, in fact.
+It will also expand Occam's packages in its projects pane so that you can effectively browse them as projects.
-It will also expand Occam's packages in its projects pane so that you can effectively browse them as projects, and it has a useful index.
+And it has useful indexing and code navigation features.
 All told it is worth the effort of downloading and installing it and will only improve with time.

 There are two variants available, for desktop and browser.